emad-elsaid/emad-elsaid.github.io/source/content/posts/Posting to Hugo static site from a Facebook profile.md

 repository](https://github.com/emad-elsaid/emad-elsaid.github.io).

-I needed to create a similar website for my wife, a blog where she writes some articles on it about fitness and exercising, but we don't want her to open spacemacs or any other editor of course, it would be great if she can write the article on her Facebook profile and it gets magically published to the Hugo website.
+I needed to create a similar website for my wife, a blog where she writes some articles about fitness and exercising, but we don't want her to open spacemacs or any other editor of course, it would be great if she can write the article on her Facebook profile and it gets magically published to the Hugo website.